xtools-at/Electron-PWA-Wrapper/README.md

 Drafted for the Desktop-version of my [Leasing Calculator](https://www.leasingrechnen.at) Web App using [React](https://github.com/facebook/react), [Redux](https://github.com/reactjs/redux), [Materialize.css](https://github.com/Dogfalo/materialize) and a lot of Offline-First love over at [leasingrechnen.at](https://www.leasingrechnen.at).

 ## Features
+- build with electron-builder for macOS, Windows and Linux
-- loading animation window for first boot
+- custom shell for each OS
+- macOS TouchBar support
 - handle connectivity issues natively in the wrapper
-- build with electron-builder

-## Upcoming Features
-- macOS TouchBar support
-- macOS custom TitleBar

 ## Wanna give it a try?
 - clone repository, *cd* into the directory
 - run `npm install` to get the dependencies
 - run `npm run electron` to start the app
-- check out */app/constants.js* for some options (e.g. setting your own URL)
+- check out */app/constants.js* for more options (e.g. setting your own URL)

 ## Customizing
 - Place your Tray- and App-Icons into `src/assets`.